natebeaty/rafikihandyman/content/collections/pages/home.md

   - 400698571_928555655276068_524766972490673772_n.jpg
   - 114093374_175604953977391_1958880865378855026_n.jpg
 ---
-Babuu handles construction projects and renovations big and small, from a fully tiled bathroom remodel to accessible ramps, from tiny houses to screened in porches.
+Babuu handles construction projects and renovations big and small.
 With clear communication and timely work, he approaches each project holistically, finding the best path to bring joy to your home or business.